yanekyuk/ders/LING334/MidtermI_.md

 - Chimps are incapable of either learning a human language or creating their own because they are incapable of understanding that things have names.

 - Another pro: Chimpanzees lack culture.
-No socially transmitted behaviour.
+No socially transmitted behavior.
 The chimpanzee’s ability to learn through interaction with others –that is, for the social transmission of behavior– is extremely limited.
 Chimpanzees do not figure put things.

   - The lack of the social/cognitive ability to learn through interaction with others.
   - To attribute mental states to others: a theory of mind